- Online institute: certificates of completion, university graduate credits, live online instruction, virtual technical assistance and coaching.

 Virtual Learning Series: Interconnected System’s Framework: Connecting the Dots of School Mental Health

-Interconnected System’s Framework (ISF): Connecting the Dots of School Mental Health is designed to increase the knowledge base and capacity of school mental health providers in the areas of Multi-Tiered Systems of Support (MTSS) Positive Behavioral Interventions and Supports (PBIS), and the Interconnected Systems Framework (ISF).
-The long term goal of this training series is to create an overall framework that integrates mental health providers, school staff, families, and other community partners into a single system to best support students' mental health needs.
+Interconnected System’s Framework (ISF): Connecting the Dots of School Mental Health is designed to increase the knowledge base and capacity of school mental health providers in the areas of Multi-Tiered Systems of Support (MTSS), Positive Behavioral Interventions and Supports (PBIS), and the Interconnected Systems Framework (ISF).
+The long-term goal of this training series is to create an overall framework that integrates mental health providers, school staff, families, and other community partners into a single system to best support students' mental health needs.

 The goal of the Idaho State Department of Education’s project, ID-AWARE Project, is to leverage resources to create an effective infrastructure and to build capacity at the State Education Agency (SEA) and Local Education Agency (LEA) level to create sustainable systems to effectively support the mental health needs of all Idaho students.
-This project will focus on three Idaho rural LEAs which have demonstrated a need for improvement in the area of mental health supports, paralleled with a high level of readiness to participate in the project.
+This project focuses on three Idaho rural LEAs which have demonstrated a need for improvement in the area of mental health supports, paralleled with a high level of readiness to participate in the project.

 Idaho Safe Schools, Safe Students

 Idaho Department of Health and Welfare – Sexual Violence Prevention Program